sveawebpay/java-integration/README.md

 ### 1.2 Specify order
 Continue by adding values for products and other.
 You can add order row, fee and discount.
 Chose the right Item object as parameter.
-You can use the *add* functions with an Item object or an ArrayList of Item objects as parameters.
+You can use the *add* functions with an Item object or a List of Item objects as parameters.

 ```java
 .addOrderRow(Item.orderRow(). ...)